 It’s difficult for we Brits to really click with the ceremonies that happen early on in awards season.
-Sunday night saw the Golden Globes ceremony take place and, with early ceremonies, we don’t always connect with the competition because we’ve not seen so many of the films and a lot of the television will never be broadcast here.
-The big winners, Three Billboards Outside Ebbing, Missouri and The Shape of Water won’t be released for until Friday and Valentine’s Day, respectively.
+Sunday night saw the Golden Globes ceremony take place and, as with other early ceremonies, we don’t always connect with the competition because we’ve not seen so many of the films and a lot of the television will never be broadcast here.
+The big winners, Three Billboards Outside Ebbing, Missouri and The Shape of Water won’t be released here until Friday and Valentine’s Day, respectively.

 Elsewhere, Aziz Ansari made history for the second year running by becoming the first actor of South Asian descent to win a comedy acting Globe for Master of None after winning the directing award last year.
-Guillermo del Toro (Pan’s Labyrinth) won his first Globe for directing The Shape of Water.
+Mexico's Guillermo del Toro (Pan’s Labyrinth) won his first Globe for directing The Shape of Water.

 Over in television, huge, woman-empowering dramas Big Little Lies and The Handmaid’s Tale won big taking five awards between them including Best TV Drama and Best Mini-Series.
 Elisabeth Moss and Nicole Kidman delivered powerful speeches acknowledging their roles in their series.

 Sterling K. Brown picked up his first Globe off his first Lead Actor nomination for This Is Us.
 Outside chancer, the first series of The Marvellous Mrs. Maisel took both the awards for which it was nominated - Best Comedy Series and Best Comedy Actress for Rachel Brosnahan, surprising most everyone.
-This stuck even further to the female empowerment theme of the night as the story of a 1950’s housewife who decides to become a comedian.
+This stuck even further to the female empowerment theme of the night being the story of a 1950’s housewife who decides to become a comedian.

 The lack of attention shown to Get Out is down to its categorisation as a comedy/musical rather than a drama.
-The move is hard to forgive and testament to the Globes’ historic and unchanged ill categorisations.
+The move is hard to forgive and testament to the Globes’ historic and unchanged illogical categorisations.

 Beside that, it was an emotional night, with tributes being paid to mistreated women, ethnic minorities, the LGBTQ+ community and then some.